 Skip to content

-Purpose: Provide a Docker-based inbound agent on ctrl-01 for bootstrap execution before RKE2 agents exist.
+• Purpose: Provide the Docker-based inbound agent used during bootstrap before RKE2 agents are available.

-Impact: Adds an execution surface; may increase host risk if Docker socket is mounted.
+• Impact: Adds an execution surface and may increase host risk if the Docker socket is mounted into the agent.

-Pre-reqs: Jenkins controller is healthy, Docker Engine is healthy, agent image available, agent node exists in Jenkins.
+• Pre-reqs: Jenkins controller is healthy, Docker Engine is healthy, the standard agent image is available, and the agent node exists in Jenkins.

-Rollback strategy: Stop/remove the agent container; disable the node in Jenkins (via JCasC or approved process).
+• Rollback: Stop and remove the agent container, then disable the node in Jenkins through JCasC or another approved path.

 Context